redFrik/yetanotheroscmovieplayer/README.md

   * cd to that folder and type `make -j 4`
   * the resulting application will be in the `bin` folder
   * use `yetanotheroscmovieplayer_rpitft` to build for tft screens. also install the [ofxPiTFT](http://github.com/patriciogonzalezvivo/ofxPiTFT) addon.

+jessie-lite
+--

+The standalone also works under jessie-lite if the following additional packages are installed...

+* `sudo apt-get install git gstreamer1.0 libboost-filesystem1.55.0`

+then follow the 'installation & startup - rpi' above.

+autostart
+--

+type `crontab -e` and add the following line to the end...

+`@reboot yetanotheroscmovieplayer/yetanotheroscmovieplayer_rpi`